spunkshadows/stemcoaxer/README.md

 # StemSike  (not available for use, under design/construction)

-**StemSike analyzes your live performance stems to deliver sharp cues that help you settle into your unique vibe-code, using your own playing as the blueprint.**
+**StemSike analyzes your live performance stems to deliver sharp cues that help you settle into your unique vibe-code.**

 **(a real-time extension for Reaper, a Digital Audio Workstation by Cockos Incorporated)**